AdelKS/LinuxGamingGuide/README.md

 ## Performance overlays

+Performance overlays are small "widgets" that stack on top of your game view and show performance statistics (framerate, temperatures, frame times, CPU/RAM usages... etc).
 Two possibilities:

-* MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1`, the stats you want to see in `MANGOHUD_CONFIG`.
+* MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1`, and the stats you want to see in `MANGOHUD_CONFIG`.
+The interesting part of MangoHud is that it can also bechmark games: Record the entirety of the frame times, calculate frametime percentiles...etc Ideal to do benchmarks with.
 More information here: https://github.com/flightlessmango/MangoHud.
-Can be configured via a GUI with GOverlay - https://github.com/benjamimgois/goverlay
+It can be configured via a GUI with GOverlay - https://github.com/benjamimgois/goverlay
 * DXVK has its own HUD and can be enabled by setting the variable `DXVK_HUD`, the possible values are explained in [its repository](https://github.com/doitsujin/dxvk)

 ## OBS/Streaming